HonglinChu/SiamTrackers/README.md

 ```
 ## 2019-CVPR-SiamRPN++
 ```
-- Support VScode single-step debugging
+Support VScode single-step debugging
-- Add test scripts for 4 drone datasets
+Add test scripts for 4 drone datasets
-- Change distributed multi-machine multi-GPU parallel to single-machine multi-GPU parallel
-- Retrain SiamRPN++ AlexNet version using four datasets (training time is  3~4 days with 2 1080 GPUs )
+Change distributed multi-machine multi-GPU parallel to single-machine multi-GPU parallel Retrain SiamRPN++ AlexNet version using four datasets (training time is  3~4 days with 2 1080 GPUs )
  ```
 ## 2019-CVPR-SiamMask
 ```
-- Support VScode single-step debugging
+Support VScode single-step debugging
-- Support testing and training
+Support testing and training
-- The results of my test are  inconsistent with the author's, please refer to my SiamMask branch
+The results of my test are  inconsistent with the author's, please refer to my SiamMask branch
 ```
 ## 2020-AAAI-SiamFC++
 ```
-- Support VScode single-step debugging
+Support VScode single-step debugging
-- Add test scripts for 4 drone datasets
+Add test scripts for 4 drone datasets
-- Use  GOT10K data set to retrain the AlexNet version, the training time is 15~20 hours (2 1080 GPUs), the test accuracy is close to the paper
+Use  GOT10K data set to retrain the AlexNet version, the training time is 15~20 hours (2 1080 GPUs) The  results are close to the paper
 ```
 # Model